A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Query: SEO Tip For Beginners

 Pitch: After ranking X sites from obscurity to page 1 on Google for Y years, I’ll advise beginners to “focus on value first.”
-Creating value-based content helps with every other thing.
+Creating value-based content helps with everything else.
 Links become easy to get.
 And you’ll rank easily for several keywords.

 Value-based content aside, show proof in your digital marketing hacks.
 Case studies and reports EASILY get backlinks.